 Your staff has so much knowledge about a wide variety of topics (remember earlier: prospects are seeking knowledge!), so do two things at once: make staff feel special by allowing them to share their gifts while simultaneously empowering prospective members with more information.

-7. Lastly, be realistic about how much a person can handle.
-Does this much work sound like something that you or someone on your team is capable of adding onto their already full plate?
+- Lastly, be realistic about how much a person can handle.
+Does this much work sound like something that you or someone on your team is capable of adding to their already full plate?
 You may have to consider hiring someone who can focus on keeping your website up-to-date (and maybe your social media as a bonus!) because you need to be able to dedicate time to the private and public side of your website.
 After all, to get new members in today's economy, it's worth it to invest in marketing that yields results.